-The arrival of a baby is a joyous occasion but there are plenty of changes for parents to get used to in the days ahead.
-Read on to find out the top nine challenges new parents face.
+The arrival of a baby is a joyous occasion, but there are plenty of changes parents must get used to in the days ahead.
+Read on to find out how to cope with these changes.

 You're counting the days to when you will become a parent.
-And, when the moment finally arrives, you realise that your life has changed forever.
+And when the moment finally arrives, you realize that your life has changed forever.
 Holding your little bundle of joy in your arms fills you with a feeling of wonder, you begin to weave dreams about your future together.
-However, parenthood also brings along with it numerous challenges — from new mothers dealing with hormonal changes to adjusting your routine to baby's needs and deciphering baby's cries, reworking your relationship with your partner ... the list is endless.
+However, parenthood also brings along with it numerous challenges—from new mothers dealing with hormonal changes to adjusting your routine to baby's needs and deciphering baby's cries, reworking your relationship with your partner.
+The list is endless.

 Adjusting to a new baby also means adapting to each other as new parents.
 After all, having a baby changes everything.
 If you are also a new parent, keep reading to know about the top nine challenges you may come face to face with:

 - Baby refuses feed: Although your little one will be asleep most of the time and is dependent on you for everything, she still has a mind of her own.
-And, sometimes, she can make you feel worried and anxious with her attitude — for example, by refusing to feed.
-Instead of fretting over this behaviour, try again later.
+And sometimes, she can make you feel worried and anxious with her attitude—for example, by refusing to feed.
+Instead of fretting over this behavior, try again later.
 Chances are that she will feed with great gusto and your worries will be resolved.
-Eight to 12 feeds a day and few soiled nappies are indicators that your baby’s nutrition is being taken care of well.
+Eight to 12 feeds a day and a few soiled nappies are indicators that your baby's nutrition is being taken care of well.

-- Issues with body image: After going through the rigours of carrying a baby and childbirth, your body deserves rest and respect.
-So, don't feel embarrassed by your current physical appearance and be in a rush to get back to your previous fitness levels.
-Gynaecologists suggest that women who have had a normal delivery should wait for at least two months before they begin exercising again.
+- Issues with body image: After going through the rigors of carrying a baby and childbirth, your body deserves rest and respect.
+So, don't feel embarrassed by your current physical appearance, and don't be in a rush to get back to your previous fitness levels.
+Gynecologists suggest that women who have had a normal delivery should wait for at least two months before they begin exercising again.
 Those who have undergone C-sections should wait for five months before starting an exercise routine.

 - Going back to work: Leaving behind your infant who depends on you for everything to rejoin work, may not be an easy decision to make.
 You may worry about how she is being cared for and may feel guilty about leaving her at home to get on with your work life.
 However, in the hands of a good caretaker, your baby will be as secure as she is with you.
 But, before you appoint someone to take care of your baby, make sure that you do a thorough background check.